-You can mow down enemies in Fortnite or PUBG on Monday and just chat with your audience, cook or do something else on Tuesday (or even during the same stream).
-Or you can not play a video game in your entire life and still carve out a big audience on Twitch only doing other things that you are good at or simply enjoy.
+You can mow down enemies in Fortnite or PUBG on Monday and just chat with your audience, cook or do something else on Tuesday.
+Or even during the same stream!
+You can also not play a video game in your entire life and still carve out a big audience on Twitch only doing other things that you are good at or simply enjoy.

 Every streamer follows a different path and there’s nothing wrong with changing things up if you feel like it or taking the road less travelled.
-Especially if you have a skill in a certain category that can come in handy and help you become more successful.
+Especially if you have a skill in a certain category.
+And it can come in handy to help you become more successful.

 If you are not sure where to start, music is a good example of a diverse Twitch category that’s worth trying out.
 It includes people mixing music, playing the guitar or other instruments, singing, composing and much more.

 There’s a reason why people love going to concerts – hearing music live is an amazing feeling.
 Obviously, while the live part is present in Twitch streams, it’s not the same over the computer screen.
 Still, live streaming music can be a great experience, mostly due to the possibility of audience interaction.

 Examples of such interaction include taking requests for songs, asking for tips and reviews from the viewers and so on.
 Direct to Fan collaboration, which includes live streaming, was listed in BPI’s “10×10: Trends for Music’s Next Decade” report, so it’s likely to become even more popular.
 If you decide to stream music, there’s one thing that you should always have in the back of your mind.